Skip to main content

 Most Important Evolving Features

-• Mobile Accessibility & Optimization: With both recruiters and candidates spending more time on their mobile devices than ever, it's only natural that ATS software has become more mobile-friendly over time.
-(According to Appcast's 2022 Recruitment Marketing Benchmark Report, 67% of job applications are now completed on mobile devices.)
-Popular mobile optimizations include:
+• Mobile Accessibility & Optimization: With mobile usage on the rise, ATS systems are increasingly optimized for mobile recruiting.
+According to Appcast's 2022 Recruitment Marketing Benchmark Report, 67% of job applications are now completed on mobile devices.
+Key mobile-friendly features include:

-• career pages that support SMS alerts or notifications for new postings
+• Career pages with SMS alerts or notifications for new postings

 Unique and Unusual Functionality